pzhaojohnson/RNA2Drawer/README.md

 ## Tertiary Interactions

-Tertiary interactions are represented as a curved line connecting two subsequences, with a line drawn over each of the two subsequences capping them.
+Tertiary interactions are represented by a curved line connecting two subsequences, with a line drawn over each of the two subsequences capping them.
 Tertiary interactions can be added in `Annotate` -> `Add a Tertiary Interaction`.

-Left-clicking the curve of a tertiary interaction and moving your mouse allows you to adjust the curve of a tertiary interaction.
-Right-clicking a tertiary interaction opens a popup allowing you to stylize it.
-You can adjust the following parameters of a tertiary interaction.
+The curve of a tertiary interaction can be adjusted by left-clicking it and moving the mouse.
+Right-clicking the curve of a tertiary interaction opens a popup that allows you to edit its parameters.
+You can set the following parameters for a tertiary interaction.

 Colors used are the CSS web standards.

-&nbsp;&nbsp;&nbsp;&nbsp;`Line Color`: The color of the lines of the tertiary interaction.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;`Line Color`: The color of the lines of a tertiary interaction.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;`Line Thickness`: The color of the lines of the tertiary interaction.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;`Line Thickness`: The thickness of the lines of a tertiary interaction.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;`Top Padding`: The color of the lines of the tertiary interaction.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;`Top Padding`: The distance from the bases of the tops of the caps.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;`Side Padding`: The color of the lines of the tertiary interaction.<br />
+&nbsp;&nbsp;&nbsp;&nbsp;`Side Padding`: The distance from the bases of the sides of the caps.<br />
-&nbsp;&nbsp;&nbsp;&nbsp;`Side Length`: The color of the lines of the tertiary interaction.
+&nbsp;&nbsp;&nbsp;&nbsp;`Side Length`: How long the sides of the caps are.

-Setting the top padding and side length negative values will draw the caps on the inner sides of the two subsequences of the tertiary interaction.
+Setting the top padding and side length to negative values will draw the caps over the inner sides of the two subsequences of a tertiary interaction.

 To represent a noncanonical base pair as a tertiary interaction, set the two subsequences to the two positions to pair.
 Often it is desired to uncheck the option to draw the caps over the two positions.